troy-lamerton/artificial-general-intelligence/README.md

 Everyone is biased based on their own experiences.
 The early versions of AGI will be biased up to a point that is acceptable.

-The level of bias that is acceptable will be determined by the public.
+The level of bias that is acceptable could be determined by the public.

 ## How